-- 1. Click on the registration menu - Click on "change variable credit/grading option" - 3.
+- 1. Click on the registration menu - 2.
+Click on "change variable credit/grading option" - 3.
 Find the internship course and use the drop-down menu to adjust the number of credits - 4.
 Save

 Students who register or change their number of credits after the deadline will be assessed a fee and require an approval from the department and program to register.
-For a full list of registration and drop/add dates, refer to the academic calendars found at: https://registrar.uoregon.edu/calendars/academic.
+For a full list of registration and drop/add dates, refer to the UO academic calendar.
 It is the student's responsibility to check and adhere to these deadlines.